 With an aperture as creamy as their Canon EF 50mm f/1.2L USM lens, the 85mm delivers at a much longer focal length.

 This lens is all metal, and can definitely survive some drops and hits.
 Canon’s L quality glass makes this lens a must-see for professional photographers.
-You’ll notice the difference in sharpness, color, contrast, and vignetting.
+You’ll notice the difference in sharpness, colour, contrast, and vignetting.

 The Canon EF 85mm f/1.2L II USM is not a lens for beginners.
 It comes with a steep learning curve.
 But it will change your world once you try it.

-If you haven’t quite figured it out yet, Canon has a great repertoire of wide aperture lenses.
+If you haven’t quite figured it out yet, Canon has a great repertoire of wide-aperture lenses.
 The company has figured out the perfect formula for beautiful, soft bokeh and incredible sharpness at an extremely wide aperture.